How Your Posture Can Help (Or Hurt) Your Pelvic Floor Health

 - Also as with sitting, try not to be continually tense.
 In particular your shoulders and neck should feel (and look) relaxed.

 - Pay attention to the position of your head -- don’t crane forward too much.
 Your earlobes should be aligned with your shoulders.

 Stretch and Stay Loose

 Having healthy muscles is not just about having strong muscles.
 If a muscle (any muscle) can’t relax or lengthen properly, it can’t actuate or contract properly.

 That is especially true for the pelvic floor muscles and other abdominal muscles, like the glutes, that interact with your pelvic floor.
-When your pelvic floor is tight all the time (in other words, hypertonic), that can cause a number of problems including pain with sex or bladder control issues.
+When your pelvic floor is too tight (you may have seen this being called high tone / overactive / hypertonic), that can cause a number of problems including pain with sex or bladder control issues.
 Bad posture can contribute to muscles in your pelvic region and core that are too tight.
 Conversely, trying to make sure you don’t keep your muscles tense or actively stretching regularly can help make sure your core muscles can extend and contract in the way they need to so they can do their jobs.